Skip to content

 Food Rocks – Image Courtesy of Hix Restaurants.

-Regatta & Carnival Week – a carnival week, opening with the Lyme Regis Sailing Club Regatta Race.
-5th-12th August 2023.
+Regatta & Carnival WeekĀ – a carnival week, opening with the Lyme Regis Sailing Club Regatta Race.
+2nd – 10th August 2024

-Fireworks And Bonfire On The Beach – (around 5th November) TBC 2023 – see all Dorset fireworks nights here.
+Fireworks And Bonfire On The BeachĀ – 2024 dates TB, usually around 5th November – see all Dorset fireworks nights here.

 How to Get to Lyme Regis